phue/rna_seq_kallisto1/readme.md

 ### Data requirements
 You need to have bam files of your sequencing runs (unaligned, demultiplexed).
 If you have sequenced at the vbcf, then your data should be available in the group folder under /lab/Raw/demultiplexed/.
 If you can't find your data or have any other problem, then just contact me (Elin).

+*It is also possible to use fastq files if you for example have data from GEO*

 ## Get pipeline

 ### Using git (recommended)